haihala/haihala.github.io/src/lib/posts/glove80-review.md

 And to be utterly clear, I don't experience constant, significant, or debilitating pain.
-I am somewhat sore at times and would still like to have funtional wrists in ten years, so I'm getting ahead of this.
+I am somewhat sore at times and would still like to have functional wrists in ten years, so I'm getting ahead of this.

 # How it went